SameeranB/tubestack/README.md

 2. Ensure that `DOCKER=1` is set in your .env file.
 3. Run this command: `docker-compose -f Docker/docker-compose.dev.yml up --build`.
 This may take some time.
 4. You should be able to access the API at `localhost:8000`.
+5. Tests can be run by executing `python manage.py test` both inside the docker container and outside.

 ### Without Docker